snail007/goproxy/docs/manual/manual.md

 2. When `sps` is 1.
 Upstream supports socks5, http(s) proxy, support authentication, format: `protocol://a:b@2.2.2.2:33080?argk=argv`, please refer to SPS chapter for details, **multiple upstreams** , the description of the `-P` parameter.
 3. Parameters, `?` followed by `argk=argv` are parameters: parameter name = parameter value, multiple parameters are connected with `&`.
 All the supported parameters are as follows, and the meaning of the command line with the same name is the same.

    1. parent-type : upper-level transport type, support tcp, tls, ws, wss
    2. parent-ws-method: The encryption method of the upper-level ws transmission type, the supported value is the same as the value range supported by the command line.
    3. parent-ws-password: The upper-level ws transmission type encryption password, the alphanumeric password
    4. parent-tls-single : Whether the upper-level tls transport type is a one-way tls, which can be: true | false
    5. timeout : timeout for establishing tcp connection, number, in milliseconds
    6. ca : The base64-encoded string of the upper-level tls transport type ca certificate file.
    7. cert : The base64 encoded string of the higher level tls transport type certificate file.
    8. key : The base64 encoded string of the higher-level tls transport type certificate key file.
+   9. luminati:if upstram is luminati proxies，value can be: true or false。

 ### Traffic report / Traffic limit / Traffic statistics